TechnoTecna/advent-of-code2021/README.md

 # Advent of Code 2021

-This is a gathering of all my solutions to Advent of Code 2021
+This is a gathering of all my solutions to Advent of Code 2021 in Haskell.
+It is mostly to practice my Haskell a bit.
+I am usually slow so it should not spoil anything before 16-20 hours after reveal.

+I do not care about speed or efficiency.
+I try to make those solutions at least a little bit elegant but I wont loose sleep over it if they aren't.
+Only one hard rule: nothing out of `prelude` and `base` for the problems (I still use `file` in `Main.hs`)

 ## Building